Judge delays Twitter trial, gives Musk time to seal buyout

 Chancellor Kathaleen St. Jude McCormick, head of the Delaware Chancery Court, said Thursday that Musk and Twitter now have until Oct.
 28 to close the deal.
 A trial originally set for Oct.
 17 will happen in November if they don’t, she said.

-Twitter disputed Musk’s claim that the San Francisco-based company is refusing to accept the new bid, which Musk told the company about earlier this week after trying to terminate the deal over the summer.
+Twitter disputed Musk’s claim that the San Francisco-based company is refusing to accept his renewed bid.
+Musk told Twitter earlier this week he’s ready to buy the company once again after trying to back out of the deal over the summer, accusing it of refusing to give him information about “spam bot” accounts on the service.

-The company has been seeking a court order to force the completion of the merger and said it intends to close the deal at the agreed-upon price, but described Musk’s move to delay the trial as “an invitation to further mischief and delay.”
+Twitter described Musk’s move to delay the trial as “an invitation to further mischief and delay” after his arguments for terminating the agreement haven't had merit.

-Twitter said Musk should be have been aiming to close the deal by Monday.

-“But they aren’t.
-Instead they refuse to commit to any closing date,” said the letter from Twitter lawyer Kevin Shannon.
-“They ask for an open-ended out, at the expense of Twitter’s stockholders (who are owed $44 billion plus interest), all the while remaining free to change their minds again or to invent new grounds to avoid the contract.”
+But after the judge's ruling, Twitter reiterated in a statement that it was ready to close the deal on the share price agreed upon in April: “We look forward to closing the transaction at $54.20 by October 28th,” referring to the price Musk originally offered for each Twitter share.

 Brooklyn Law School professor Andrew Jennings said Twitter wants to be certain that the deal will get done and not allow “wiggle room for Musk to walk away again.”

-“Otherwise, we would’ve seen a joint filing to the court on how the two sides want to proceed,” Jennings said.
-"As of right now, the trial train keeps rolling until both parties or the court apply the brakes.”

-Eric Talley, a Columbia University law professor, tweeted Thursday that Twitter “is absolutely right not to take ‘yes’ for an answer, and everyone knows why.
-(They tried that in April and it didn’t go so well).”
-He added that Twitter would, however, take a “certified bank transfer” from Musk.

-Musk attorneys argued that Twitter was disagreeing with the trial delay “based on the theoretical possibility” of Musk not coming up with the financing, which they call “baseless speculation.”
+Musk attorneys argued that Twitter was disagreeing with the trial delay “based on the theoretical possibility” of Musk not coming up with the financing, which they called “baseless speculation.”

 They said Musk’s financial backers “have indicated that they are prepared to honor their commitments” and are working to close the deal by Oct.
 28.